Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Introduction

 \section{Introduction}

-The Isoperimetric concept of mass was introduced by Huisken \cite{huisken_inversemeancurvatureflow_2001} to study manifolds with nonnegative scalar curvature where asymptotic assumptions on the metric are not strong enough to define the classic $\ADM$ mass \cite{arnowitt_coordinateinvarianceenergyexpressions_1961}.
-Given a manifold $(M,g)$, the Isoperimetric mass is indeed defined as
+The isoperimetric concept of mass was introduced by Huisken~\cite{huisken_isoperimetricconceptmassgeneral_2006} to study $3$-manifolds with nonnegative scalar curvature that are possibly nonsmooth, and not fulfilling the asymptotic requirements needed to define the classic $\ADM$ mass~\cite{arnowitt_coordinateinvarianceenergyexpressions_1961}.
+Given a $3$-manifold $(M,g)$, the isoperimetric mass is indeed defined as